-To clean the air filters, follow these steps:
+To clean the air intake filters, follow these steps:

 - 1. Turn off the projector and unplug the power cord. - 2.
-To clean the filters, EPSON recommends using a small vacuum cleaner designed for computers and other office equipment.
-If you don't have one, gently clean the filters with a soft brush (such as an artist's paintbrush).
+Use a computer vacuum to clean the filters.
+If you don't have one, gently clean the filters with a soft brush, such as an artist's paintbrush.